pulkitent/parking-lot-lld-oop-ood-assignment/README.md

 PS - This project also containes some TODO.
 You can be my guest and can raise a PR with these TODO implemented :P

-This is a gradle based project on java.
-It's an Objected Oriented Design(OOD) problem generally asked in interviews.
-Main reason behind asking these kind of problems in interview is to see whether a candidate can do following :
-1. Can a candidate write a working code in given short span of time.
-2. Can a candidate write higly readbale code.
-Intention must be clear by reading the code.
-3. Can a candidate follow the principle the of DRY (Don't Repeat Yourself) and avoid to break encapsulation by following Domain Driven Design(DDD).
-4. Can a candidate achieve the solution with minimum number of elements using YAGNI principle (that is without creating unnecesarry interfaces etc).

 # What the company is looking for or What are the company's expectations?

 They are looking for people who can write code that has flexibility built in, by